Required Reviews and Approvals

 - Do I have proper approvals in place to move forward?

 Coverage analysis is a uniform method of analyzing the items and services provided in a research study to determine if the item or service can be appropriately billed to Medicare or other insurances.
 That determination is based upon national and local governmental guidance.
 National guidance is part of the CMS Clinical Trial Policy and details what trials are approved for coverage, what services in those trials are approved, and how to bill correctly for these services.
-Contact your research finance specialist and read Research SOP SP 202: Coverage Analysis & Clinical Budget Development Process Flow for more information and about your role in the process.
+Contact your research finance specialist and read UH Clinical Research SOP SP-202: Coverage Analysis & Clinical Budget Development Process Flow.

 Once you are ready to submit your study to the IRB, there are several options available to our researchers depending on the type of research that you are doing.